JackyZzZz/JackyZzZz/README.md

 [![](https://img.shields.io/badge/Resume-FFAE1A?style=flat-square&logo=readdotcv)](https://jackyzzzz.github.io/data/JunXia_Resume_2024.pdf)
 [![](https://img.shields.io/badge/Gmail-9933CC?style=flat-square&logo=gmail)](mailto:xiaj8@uci.edu)

-I am an undergraduate researcher at the [Information Systems Group](https://isg.ics.uci.edu/), a software developer at [Google Summer of Code](https://summerofcode.withgoogle.com/) 2024 and [UCI ICS Student Council](https://studentcouncil.ics.uci.edu/), and a teaching assistant for various intro to intermediate Python courses taught at UCI.
+I am an undergraduate researcher at the [Information Systems Group](https://isg.ics.uci.edu/), a software developer at [Google Summer of Code](https://summerofcode.withgoogle.com/) 2024 and [UCI ICS Student Council](https://studentcouncil.ics.uci.edu/), and a teaching assistant for various intro to intermediate Python courses taught at UC Irvine.
 My main research interests are in the fields of data management and software engineering.

 Fast and eager learner, able to produce substantial and disciplined solutions using programming languages and technologies that are learned along the way.